elephantscale/es-training-new/search-common/slides/Search-Intro.md

 ## Semi-structured data

- * In fact almost no data is “unstructured”
+ * In fact almost no data is "unstructured"

  * E.g., this slide has distinctly identified zones such as the  *Title*  and  *Bullets*

      -  ... to say nothing of linguistic structure

- * Facilitates “semi-structured” search such as
+ * Facilitates "semi-structured" search such as

      -  *Title*  contains data AND  *Bullets*  contain search